 Food travelers with limited time in their hunt for the best desserts in Paris can start and end their journey at Fou de Pâtisserie.
 With its selection of French pastries from the best Parisian bakeries, this shop lives up to a name that literally translates to Crazy for Pastry.

-After eating some of Italy’s best gelato in Bologna, Venice and Verona, we were keen to try the ice cream at Une Glace à Paris, one of France’s most lauded ice cream shops.
+After eating amazing gelato in the Italian cities of Bologna, Naples, Rome, Venice and Verona, we were keen to try the ice cream at Une Glace à Paris, one of France’s most lauded ice cream shops.
 After sampling various flavors including Rum Baba and Vanilla, we surprised ourselves by ordering a surprisingly refreshing sorbet featuring carrot and ginger.